Canadians to Pre-Submit Digital Photo, Driver’s Licence for Border Crossings Starting in 2026: Federal Report

 “Travellers will use a redesigned advance declaration mobile application to submit their digital photo, advance declaration, and licence plate information in advance of arrival.”

-The Traveller Modernization plan is not associated with the agency’s now-optional $59.5 million ArriveCan program, a mobile app launched by the government in response to the COVID-19 pandemic which required travellers entering Canada to electronically submit travel documents, health assessments, and customs declarations.
-The app was later used for travellers to submit proof of COVID-19 vaccination, sparking concerns from some over privacy rights.
+The Traveller Modernization plan is separate from the agency’s now-optional $59.5 million ArriveCan program.
+ArriveCan, a mobile app launched by the government in response to the COVID-19 pandemic, required travellers entering Canada to electronically submit travel documents, health assessments, and customs declarations.

-ArriveCan was also criticized over its high costs to develop and failure to follow standard procurement procedures.
-A report from Auditor General Karen Hogan found that federal agencies involved in the contracting, development and implementation of the app showed a “glaring disregard for basic management and contracting practices” and that Canadians “paid too much” for ArriveCan.
+A report from Auditor General Karen Hogan found that federal agencies involved in the contracting, development, and implementation of ArriveCan showed a “glaring disregard for basic management and contracting practices” and that Canadians “paid too much” for the application.

+The CBSA has described the new program as a way to deal with security threats, economic and migratory trends, and increasing numbers of travellers.
 The Traveller Modernization report did not say how much the new plan would cost.

 The CBSA said it has taken “careful steps to research and plan our actions” to alleviate travellers’ privacy and security concerns.